corinnawegner/DLN_project_G03/README.md

 ### Multitask Fine-tuning
-*train sst,sts and qqp together* unfortunately, we just realize the bonus task to get a baseline for multitask classifier.
-We have not implemented any improvements on it.
+*train sst,sts and qqp together*
+We just realize the bonus task to get a baseline for multitask classifier.
+Unfortunately, We have not implemented any improvements on it.
+But from the results we could see that, the sts correlation raise and the other two become lower.
+This is because one model shares parameters may prefer certain tasks.
+Therefore, if we want to optimizer our model, we could put different weights on different tasks.
+Or we can "freeze" some basic layers and try certain layers in each task.

+### Contrastive learning
+*supposed to use in sst,sts and qqp*

+In multitask_classifier_task.py, you may find some incomplete implements of supervised and unsupervised simcse.
+We tried to introduce these parts, but the results are not matched our expection.
+We tried to extract positive paris and negative pairs from our data by the labels in unsupervised simcse.
+But we may make some mistakes when we construct similarity matrix, which causes the accuracy break down to a very low value.
+And for the supervised simcse, we did not find a good way to annote our dataset.

 ###